8 Of The Best Surfing Spots On The Sunshine Coast

 Happy Valley Beach QLD 4551

-Happy Valley (or Happys if you're up with the lingo here) is the much loved surf spot and depending on who you ask, it's beginner-friendly through to incredibly challenging depending on the conditions.
+Happy Valley (or Happys if you're up with the lingo here) is the much loved surf spot.
+And, depending who you ask, it's beginner-friendly through to incredibly challenging.
+Conditions run this show.

 Speaking of the conditions, I'm just going to put this out there - they're unpredictable, will keep you on your toes and flip on a dime.
-But what's life without a bit of adventure, right?
-Stay safe and surf to your abilities.
+But what's life without a bit of adventure.
+Stay safe, surf to your abilities and you're laffin'.

 THE DETAILS